 This art form is easy to outline for everyone and creates a calm environment.
 The attendees were extremely engrossed in fabricating their own unique mandalas.

 The attendees were from different parts of the country.
 They also belonged to different age groups but their love for art brought them together on a single platform.
-The Circle Community, as always, was successful in connecting artists and curating a magical and positive vibe together.
+Rooftop, as always, was successful in connecting artists and curating a magical and positive vibe together.

 On this note, here’s us signing off until next time!